-To assess the impact of climate change on the hydrological regime at the watershed level, projections of runoff were made from hydrological models driven by General Circulation Models (GCMs) and/or Regional Climate Models (RCMs) (Tan et al. 2017) GCMs are poorly suited for use as inputs to water resource impact assessment models because of bias in the representation of the current climate and uncertainties in future projections (Dixon et al., 2016; Gebrechorkos et al., 2019; Gutmann et al., 2011; Lutz et al., 2016; Meenu et al., 2013).
-It is also important to note that more authors are using different techniques to obtain accurate precipitation data, applying different and more holistic rainfall-runoff models (Mohammadi et al. 2023, 2024).
+To assess the impact of climate change on the hydrological regime at the watershed level, water runoff projections had been made from hydrological models driven by General Circulation Models (GCMs) and/or Regional Climate Models (RCMs) (Tan et al. 2017).
+GCMs are poorly suited as inputs for water resource impact assessment models because of bias in the representation of the current climate and uncertainties in future projections (Gutmann et al. 2011; Meenu et al. 2013; Dixon et al. 2016; Lutz et al. 2016; Gebrechorkos et al. 2019).
+More authors are starting to use/use different techniques to obtain accurate precipitation data, applying different and more holistic rainfall-runoff models (Mohammadi et al. 2023, 2024).

-To obtain more detailed information, RCMs were used to make climate projections on a regional scale.
-The Intergovernmental Panel on Climate Change (IPCC) claims that the number of regional climate modeling studies worldwide has increased over the last decade (Cabré et al. 2016).
-In recent years, a large new set of dynamically-reduced scale climate model simulations for the entire world was generated under the global Coordinated Regional Climate Downscaling Experiment (CORDEX) initiative (Stanzel et al., 2018).
-The CORDEX project has been used in South America, leading to enormous progress in the quantification of uncertainty in projections of regional climate (Solman 2013); however, there is no evidence of its application in Colombia specifically.
+Researchers have obtained more detailed information by using RCMs to make climate projections on a regional scale.
+According to the Intergovernmental Panel on Climate Change (IPCC), the number of regional climate modeling studies worldwide has increased over the last decade (Cabré et al. 2016).
+In recent years, a large new set of dynamically-reduced-scale climate model simulations were generated worldwide under the global Coordinated Regional Climate Downscaling Experiment (CORDEX) initiative (Stanzel et al. 2018).
+The CORDEX project has been used in South America, leading to enormous progress in the quantification of uncertainty in projections of regional climate (Solman 2013).
+However, to our knowledge, it has not been applied specifically to Colombia.

-The implementation of hydrological models is a robust way to estimate hydrological conditions under different climate change scenarios, and different studies have assessed the impact of climate change on water availability using such models (Reshmidevi et al. 2018; Shrestha et al. 2018; Puno et al. 2019; Zhang et al. 2019; Gebrechorkos et al. 2019; Bhatta et al. 2019).
-The modeling tool for Latin America and the Caribbean—Hydro-BID—was used to estimate water resources for the base period and to simulate future hydrological changes due to climate change (Mena et al. 2019, 2020).
-This software has been applied in different countries of the region, including Argentina for climate impactshydrological and water demand analysis (Moreda et al. 2014b; Wyatt et al. 2014), in Peru for assessing climate change impacts in Andean watersheds, for hydrological analysis, and for sediment analysis in rivers (Moreda and Daussa 2016; Mamani Cosi 2018), (Moreda and Daussa 2016; Mamani Cosi 2018), in Ecuador as a tool for assessing climate change, for hydrological analysis, and as a tool for water supply analysis (Moreda and Daussa 2017; Bravo Ortiz 2020; León Olmedo 2020) and in Colombia to determine climate change alterations of flows, hydrological analysis, and water supply/demand analysis (Mena et al. 2019, 2020; Leveri et al. 2020).
+Hydrological models are a robust way to estimate hydrological conditions under different climate change scenarios, with studies using them to assess the impact of climate change on water availability (Reshmidevi et al. 2018; Shrestha et al. 2018; Gebrechorkos et al. 2019; Bhatta et al. 2019; Puno et al. 2019; Zhang et al. 2019).
+Hydro-BID, a modeling tool for Latin America and the Caribbean, has been used to estimate water resources for a base period and then to simulate future hydrological changes due to climate change (Mena et al. 2019, 2020).
+This software has been applied in different countries in the region.
+Hydro-BID was used in Argentina to assess climate change impacts and hydrological and water demand analysis (Moreda et al. 2014b; Wyatt et al. 2014), Peru to assess climate change impacts on Andean watersheds and for hydrological and sediment analysis in rivers (Moreda and Daussa 2016; Mamani Cosi 2018), Ecuador to assess climate change impacts and for hydrological water supply analysis (Moreda and Daussa 2017; Bravo Ortiz 2020; León Olmedo 2020), and Colombia to determine how climate change alters flows and for hydrological and water supply/demand analysis (Mena et al. 2019, 2020; Leveri et al. 2020).

-In Colombia, the Balsillas River watershed is particularly important for agriculture, ecology and drinking water supply.
-However, similar to many watersheds in Colombia, it’s essential to determine current and future impacts caused by climate change, because they could drastically alter the social, environmental and economic dynamics (Sauchyn et al. 2016; Villamizar et al. 2019; Mena et al. 2020).
-As such, there is an urgent need to propose methodologies applicable to developing countries that can be used as decision-making tools for environmental protection and land use planing.
+In Colombia, the Balsillas River watershed is particularly important for agriculture, ecology, and drinking water.
+As for many watersheds in Colombia, it’s essential to determine the current and future impacts of climate change, which may cause drastic social, environmental, or economic changes (Sauchyn et al. 2016; Villamizar et al. 2019; Mena et al. 2020).
+Thus, there is an urgent need to propose decision-making tools suitable for developing countries for environmental protection and land use planning.

-This article assesses the expected impacts of climate change on the hydrological regime to support the development of sustainable adaptation measures to mitigate potential impacts in the Balsillas River watershed in Colombia by combining Hydro-BID software and the CORDEX dataset.
+This article combines Hydro-BID software and the CORDEX dataset to assess the expected impacts of climate change on the hydrological regime of the Balsillas River watershed in Colombia in order to support the development of sustainable adaptation and mitigation measures.

 2. Case studies